Symptoms of a Bad Fuel Pump

 Let’s start with the simplest tests.

-Turn the key to the accessory position just before you turn the engine on.
+Listening TestTurn the key to the accessory position just before you turn the engine on.
 As you turn on the ignition, have a friend listen carefully to the rear seat.
 The fuel tank and fuel pump are right behind the rear seat.
 In most cars, you can hear the fuel pump run for a few seconds when the ignition is turned on.

-Check the fuse for the fuel pump.
+Check FusesCheck the fuse for the fuel pump.
 Every car has a fuse box on either the left or right side of the engine bay.

 On the underside of the lid for that box is a diagram showing which fuse is for what function.
 Find and remove the fuse for the fuel pump.
-If the fuse is broken or burned, the pump blew a fuse and needs replacing.
+If the fuse is broken or burned, the pump blew a fuse and needed replacing.
 That should solve the issue.

-Check the fuel pressure using a fuel pressure gauge.
-They’re inexpensive at most auto parts stores.
+Check Fuel PressureCheck the fuel pressure using a fuel pressure gauge.
+They are relatively inexpensive at most auto parts stores.
 Most cars have a connection for a fuel gauge on top of the engine, at the end of the fuel rail, just before the fuel line goes to the fuel rails and injectors.

-Another thing to check is the fuel filter.
+Hook the pressure gauge to the valve, turn the ignition on, and the indicator should jump from around 50 psi to 60 psi.
+Turn the engine on and verify the pressure when idle.
+Most cars have approximately 35 psi to 65 psi of pressure when idling.
+Then, rev the engine to about 3000 rpm and look at the gauge.
+If it falls sharply instead of rising, you have a problem.Another thing to check is the fuel filter.
 This device is designed to keep contaminants out of the engine.
 It occasionally gets clogged and needs to be replaced.
 Some cars have the filter built into the pump, but most have the filter in the lines just after the gas tank or in the engine bay before the fuel rails.
 If you have a cartridge fuel filter, pull the filter cartridge out and check it.
-If it is nearly black, it’s dirty and needs to be replaced.
+If it is nearly black, it is dirty and needs to be replaced.

 The symptoms we listed above can be due to a worn-out fuel pump, but they may also be due to: